jasondark/sundials-sys/README.md

 # sundials-sys

 A barebones `-sys` crate around the [SUNDIALS](https://computation.llnl.gov/projects/sundials) suite of ODE solvers.
+The system must have CMake (`cmake` dependency) and clang (`bindgen` dependency) already installed for compilation to succeed.

 ## License